EMI Italiana

-EMI Italiana was a record label, an Italian offshoot of British Electric and Musical Industries, based in Milan.
-It was founded in 1931 as VCM and, in 1967, renamed EMI Italiana; it then became EMI Music Italy in 1997 and, finally, EMI Records Italy Srl in 2013, when it ceased to exist as an independent company and was acquired by Universal Music Group.
+EMI Italiana was a record label, it was an Italian offshoot of British Electric and Musical Industries, based in Milan.
+It was founded in 1931 as VCM and, in 1967 it was renamed EMI Italiana followed by EMI Music Italy in 1997 and, finally, EMI Records Italy Srl in 2013, when it was acquired by Universal Music Group.

 History

 VCM's birth

-Since 1904, His Master's Voice records were published and distributed by SAIF (Società Anonima Italiana di Fonotipia), based in Milan.
+Since 1904, La voce del padrone records were published and distributed by SAIF (Società Anonima Italiana di Fonotipia), based in Milan.

-The British record company was actually called Grammofono, but due to the famous painting by Francis Barraud "La voce del padrone" which portrays the little dog Nipper listening to a gramophone, used a trademark on the label, it soon took on this name unofficial.
+The British record company was actually called Grammofono, but due to the famous painting by Francis Barraud "La voce del padrone" which portrays the little dog Nipper listening to a gramophone, used a trademark on the label, it soon took on this unofficial name.

 Meanwhile, in 1912, Alfredo Bossi (one of the first Italian record companies) had founded the SNG (Società Nazionale del Grammofono) also based in Milan, which in the 1920s had signed an agreement with the British record label Columbia Graphophone Company for the production and distribution of records in Italy.

-Since in 1931 Columbia (not to be confused with the American label of the same name) and His Master's Voice merged giving life to EMI, the same operation took place in Italy also between SAIF and SNG with the involvement of a third partner, Marconiphone, a company specialized in the production of radio sets (this because the English EMI intended to expand into this market) which was already present in the music world distribuiting in Italy the records of the French label Pathé.
+Since in 1931 Columbia (not to be confused with the American label of the same name) and His Master's Voice merged giving life to EMI, the same operation took place in Italy also between SAIF and SNG with the involvement of a third partner, Marconiphone, a company specialized in the production of radio sets (the English EMI also intended to expand into this market) which was already distributing the records of the French label Pathé in Italy.